 The collection, including streaming video of many of Kluge’s films and videos as well as PDF versions of primary and secondary literature by and about Kluge, is available online from within the Princeton University campus.

 The collection offers modest stipends for scholars who wish to make use of its resources.
-Please direct inquiries to Professor Michael Jennings, Director, Alexander Kluge Research Collection.
+Please direct inquiries to Professor Emeritus Michael Jennings, Director, Alexander Kluge Research Collection.

 Molly Shenstone Collection